fabkrum/web-performance-resources/crux-page-data.md

 ### Use the right format:
 * If you don't want to add data, just leave it as it is: `const URLS = [];`.
 * All URLs have to be surrounded by single quotes `'https://www.your-domain.com/'`
-* If you you want to add multiple URLS, add a comma at the end of the line `'https://www.your-domain.com/blog',`
+* If you want to add multiple URLs, add a comma at the end of the line `'https://www.your-domain.com/blog',`
 * Don't add a comma after the last URL

 ![CleanShot 2021-05-24 at 14 37 00](https://user-images.githubusercontent.com/21277749/119349642-ab510380-bc9e-11eb-8bb4-326da77d2111.png)